maximgorbatyuk/project-documents/document-architect-prompt.md

 - **README.md** — Human onboarding: what the project is, prerequisites, setup, run/test/build, CI/deployment, release/versioning, directory map, key workflows, useful links.
 Include `[ ]` checklists for repeated procedures with more than three steps.
 Only include verified commands and URLs; otherwise mark them as `<confirm>` and list them as follow-up questions.
 - **SUMMARY.md** — Agent-focused orientation: stack, project map, quick rules, source-of-truth files, entry points, commands, gotchas, and where to dive deeper.
 It must be scannable in under 60 seconds.
 Pointers, not prose.
 - **AGENTS.md** — Mandatory agent rules: first docs to read, safe command usage, generated-file rules, testing expectations, area-specific coding constraints, app-running safety, and diagnostics workflow.
-Open with a persistent-context anchor warning.
+Open with a persistent-context anchor warning. **Must include an explicit rule that any change which adds, removes, or alters domain entities, business rules, schema, repositories/services, integrations, user-visible flows, build/config, analytics, or diagnostics must update the related documentation in the same change** — phrased concretely as a trigger → doc-to-update mapping, not aspirationally.
+The rule is: "In case of new features appearing which change domain or business logic, the related documentation should be adjusted as well."
+Restate it inside AGENTS.md as a load-bearing constraint, with a table covering at minimum: domain entity/rule changes → `docs/domain.md`; schema migrations → `docs/persistence.md` and `SUMMARY.md` schema table; new/removed repository or service → shared-unit README and relevant `docs/*.md`; backup/restore changes → `docs/backup-and-restore.md` (or equivalent); analytics changes → `docs/analytics.md`; integration changes → `docs/integrations/<name>.md`; build/config/CI changes → `docs/build-and-config.md`; new user-visible feature → `docs/features.md` (or equivalent feature matrix) plus any affected spec; new diagnostic class of failure → a new `[DIAG-XXX]` entry in `docs/diagnostics.md`; localization rule changes → `docs/localization.md`; new tab/screen/major UI rearrangement → the relevant runnable-unit README and the tabs/UI section of `SUMMARY.md`.
+Adapt the table rows to the target project's actual cross-cutting concerns; the principle is invariant, the specific files are project-shaped.
 - **CLAUDE.md** — One line: `@AGENTS.md`.
 Skip or adapt only if the target tooling uses a different agent alias mechanism.
 - **REFERENCES.md** — Flat list of every doc file as `@<path>`.
 No prose.
 - **CHANGELOG.md** — Only if not already present; standard Keep-a-Changelog format.